In case you missed any of them, here is a rundown of six hot estate planning topics we covered this year:

 - Listen Up: These States Will Usher in Changes to Their Death Taxes in 2016: In 2015 there are still 20 U.S. jurisdictions that collect a death tax at the state level.
 This blog outlines changes that will occur in 2016 to state death taxes in the following states: Connecticut, Delaware, District of Columbia, Hawaii, Maine, Maryland, Minnesota, New York, Rhode Island, Tennessee and Washington.
 If you live or own real estate in any of these states, you will want to read this blog to understand how these changes may affect your estate and your estate plan.

 - IRS Releases 2016 Inflation Adjustments for Estate Tax and Related Exemptions and Estate and Trust Income Tax Brackets: In October, the Internal Revenue Service released the official inflation adjustments that will affect 2016 federal reporting for estate taxes, gift taxes, generation-skipping transfer taxes, and estate and trust income taxes.
 This blog lists the 2016 transfer tax exemptions along with the 2016 income tax brackets for estates and trusts.
 This important information helps you plan the receipt of income that you can control (such as a large capital gain resulting from a sale of an asset), gifts to family members or charities, and deductions.

 As you can see, a great deal has changed over 2015.
 If your will, trust, power of attorney, health care directive, or other estate planning documents are more than two years old, they may be in need of an update.
-Contact us today to see how you can use these updated laws to improve your estate plan and protect your family.
+Call or contact us today to see how you can use these updated laws to improve your estate plan and protect your family.